MrDopey/webscrape-to-wikijs/README.md

 6. Download the credentials JSON file
 7. Save it as `credentials.json`

-**Important**: The tool uses full Drive scope (`drive`) by default.
-If you previously authenticated with different permissions, you need to re-authenticate:
+**Token Storage**: OAuth tokens are automatically saved to `~/.credentials/gdrive-crawler-token.json` after first authentication.
+You won't need to re-authenticate on subsequent runs.

+**To Reset Credentials** (if you need to change accounts or update permissions):
-1. Delete your stored OAuth token (usually in `~/.credentials/` or similar)
+1. Delete the stored token: `rm ~/.credentials/gdrive-crawler-token.json`
-2. Run the tool again - it will prompt you to authorize with the new scope
+2. Run the tool again - it will prompt you to authorize with a fresh login

 ## PDF Processing Requirements